friendly/candisc/README.md

 for all terms in a multivariate linear model (i.e., an `mlm` object), computing canonical scores and vectors for each term (giving a `"candiscList"` object).

+For `mlm`s with more than a few response variables, these methods often provide a much simpler interpretation of the nature of effects in low-D _canonical space_ than heplots for pairs of responses or an HE plot matrix of all responses in _variable space_.

 **Visualization methods**

-The graphic functions are designed to provide low-rank (1D, 2D, 3D) visualizations of terms in a `"mlm"` via the `plot.candisc()` method, which plots the observations in canonical space, together with **variable vectors** showing the relations of the response `y` variables to the canonical variables `Can1`, `Can2`, similar to a biplot.
+The graphic functions are designed to provide low-rank (1D, 2D, 3D) visualizations of terms in a `"mlm"` via the `plot.candisc()` method, which plots the observations in _canonical space_, together with **variable vectors** showing the relations of the response `y` variables to the canonical variables `Can1`, `Can2`.
+This is the same idea as that of a **biplot** (Gabriel, 1971).

 The HE plot `heplot.candisc()` and `heplot3d.candisc()` methods use a similar framework, but replace the observations and groupwise data ellipses in the plot with representations of the **H** ellipsoid, representing between-group variation in the means and the **E** ellipsoid reflecting the pooled within-group variation.

-For `mlm`s with more than a few response variables, these methods often provide a much simpler interpretation of the nature of effects in canonical space than heplots for pairs of responses or an HE plot matrix of all responses in variable space.

-Analogously, a multivariate linear (regression) model with quantitative predictors can also be represented in a reduced-rank space by means of a canonical correlation transformation of the Y and X variables to _uncorrelated_ **canonical variates*, named with the prefix `Ycan` and `Xcan`.
+Analogously, a multivariate linear (regression) model with quantitative predictors can also be represented in a reduced-rank space by means of a canonical correlation transformation of the Y and X variables to _uncorrelated_ **canonical variates**, named with the prefix `Ycan` and `Xcan`.
 Computation for this analysis is provided by `cancor()` and related methods.
 Visualization of these results in canonical space are provided by the `plot.cancor()`,  `heplot.cancor()`